A bundle framework for observer design on smooth manifolds with symmetry: Gradient Based Observers for Kinematic Systems on Lie Groups

 where

 It is now easy to see that the innovation term

 will yield the time invariant error dynamics

-Further assume that $I$ is a non-degenerate critical point for $V^e$ (this will need to be kept in consideration while picking $V$ when designing an observer).
-Then $I$ is an isolated critical point.
-Thus there exists a nighbourhood $\mathcal{B}$ of $I$ such that if $e_g \in \mathcal{B}$ then $\dot{V}^e \le 0$ ensures that $e_g$ converges to $I$.
+From the definition of $V^e$ it is clear that $V^e(\id) = 0$.
+Further since we assume that $\id$ is a non-degenerate critical point for $V^e$, then $\id$ is an isolated critical point \cite[Corollary 2.3]{milnor}.
+Thus there exists a nighbourhood $\mathcal{B}$ of $\id$ such that if $e_g \in \mathcal{B}$ then the condition $\dot{V}^e \le 0$ in \eqref{eq:Vdot-le-zero} ensures that $e_g$ converges to $\id$. \end{proof}